Application Deadline: September 24, 2021

 - Valid driver’s license required with an acceptable driving record.

-Salaried position, pays $39,439/year ($20.50/hour equivalent).
-As a limited term employee of WMI, incumbents will be expected to work no more than an average of 74 hours per two-week pay period.
+These salaried positions pay $39,439/year ($20.50/hour equivalent).
+As limited term employees of WMI, incumbents will be expected to work no more than an average of 74 hours per two-week pay period.
 Work vehicles, office space, computers, etc. will be provided.
-These positions will be eligible for WMI 401(k) retirement benefits and WMI will provide workers’ compensation, general liability protection, and professional liability protection and unemployment insurance benefits.
-These positions are not eligible for vacation pay, sick leave, health or disability benefits.
+The positions will be eligible for WMI 401(k) retirement benefits and WMI will provide workers’ compensation, general liability protection, and professional liability protection and unemployment insurance benefits.
+The positions are not eligible for vacation pay, sick leave, health or disability benefits.
 WMI will withhold taxes including social security.
 Incumbents will be entitled to make voluntary contributions to their 401(k) retirement plans.

 Please submit your resume, cover letter, and three professional references as one Word or pdf file.
-Send to Brian.Hickman@dnr.iowa.gov and Katy.Reeder@dnr.iowa.gov by 5pm C.S.T. on November 6, 2020.
-For questions about the duties, locations, etc., contact Brian Hickman or Katy Reeder at Iowa DNR.
-For questions about WMI, contact Scot Williamson
+Send to Katy.Reeder@dnr.iowa.gov by 11:59 p.m.
+C.D.T. on September 10, 2021.
+For questions about the duties, locations, etc., contact Katy Reeder at Iowa DNR.
+For questions about WMI, contact Scot Williamson at SWilliamson@wildlifemgt.org.